C2SM/icon-vis/README.md

     kernel-create -n psyplot-kernel

-It may be necessary to add a CONDA_PREFIX to the launcher file to work with cartopy.
-Therefore open your psyplot-kernel launcher file:
+It may be necessary to export the CONDA_PREFIX, the GRIB_DEFINITION_PATH and the FIELDEXTRA_PATH in the launcher file.
+Therefore, open your psyplot-kernel launcher file:

 	vim $HOME/.local/share/jupyter/kernels/psyplot-kernel/launcher

-and add the following line after the first line:
+and add the following lines after the first line (make sure the CONDA_PREFIX points to where YOUR conda environment is located):

 	export CONDA_PREFIX=$SCRATCH/miniconda3/envs/psyplot
+	export GRIB_DEFINITION_PATH=$SCRATCH/miniconda3/envs/psyplot/share/eccodes-cosmo-resources/definitions/:$SCRATCH/miniconda3/envs/psyplot/share/eccodes/definitions/
+	export FIELDEXTRA_PATH=/project/s83c/fieldextra/daint/bin/fieldextra_gnu_opt_omp

 You can now start JupyterLab with https://jupyter.cscs.ch and open the _psyplot-kernel_ notebook.